LopoDistrict/Campfire---Python-Chat/README.md

  i'm gonna connect it to a server so everyone can chat.

 # How to start discussing
-1 - Download Client.py change to [server + port]
+1. Download Client.py change to [server + port]
-2 - download those libraries : socket
+1. download those libraries : socket
-   -pip install sockets
+   -pip install socket
-3 - Start chatting with everyone
+1. Start chatting with everyone